AGenson/moleculer-mysql-template/README.md

 - Fields filtering
 - Multi-table management (one service can do operations on several tables of the database)
 - Formatting answers from requests ( Responses / Errors )

+**New Features**
+- Authentification of http request
+- Default user account management
+- Securing of accounts with hashed password and tokens management

 ---